j0rd1smit/Hello_world_of_metric_learning/README.md

     log = {"train_loss": loss}
     return {"loss": loss, "log": log, "embeddings": embedding1, "labels": labels}
 ```
-I create the training loop in PyTorch Lightning, but this also works in a standard PyTorch training loop.

 ### Loading the data
 In the training loop, we need the following batch structure:
-- `X = (input1, input2)` is a batches of MNIST image tuples.
+- `X = (input1, input2)` is batches of MNIST image tuples.
 - `Y = (targets, labels)` is a batch of targets (is it a tuple of similar or dissimilar images) and labels are the digit label, which we will use for visualization purposes.

-We can create a Siamese version of the MNIST dataset using the following wrapper:
+We will be using the following dataset wrapper to transform MNIST into the required format:
 ```
 class SiameseMNIST(Dataset):
     def __init__(self, mnist_dataset):